Naplus-crypto/AES-XOR-XNOR-Comparison/README.md

-# Performance and Security Comparison of AES using XOR and XNOR
+# Evaluating the Impact of XOR and XNOR Operators on AES Execution Speed and Bit-Diffusion Security

 ## Abstract